 Nutrition Therapy: Individual, group and family nutritional counseling, education, and meal planning are tailored to each resident’s needs to help them interrupt symptom use, restore body health, and regain trust in his or her body’s ability to regulate eating.
 These sessions and supported therapeutic meals and snacks help restore harmony to eating patterns, develop self-care skills, and help family members better understand how to support their loved one around eating.

 Medical Care: A nursing staff, a physician, and/or a physician assistant evaluate and monitor each resident’s medical status.

 Psychiatric Care: Our staff psychiatrists are specially trained to treat eating disorders and related co-occurring disorders.
 Medications may be incorporated into treatment of the eating disorder or other related conditions.

-Experiential Activities: Community experiences such as cooking, grocery shopping, and dining at restaurants help the individual strengthen self-expression and gain assertiveness and symptom control.
+Experiential Activities: Experiences such as cooking, grocery shopping, and practicing eating in a variety of meal situations help the individual strengthen self-expression and gain assertiveness and change behaviors.